 Heated tile loungers for relaxing, reading or snoozing.

-Have you ever had the opportunity to visit a thermal spa?
+Have you ever had the opportunity to visit a Spa experience location or a thermal spa?
 What were your thoughts?